-- 1. Does the Commission agree with and wish to move forward with a Code amendment reflecting the required parking schedule presented in Table 3? - 2.
-Is the Commission satisfied with the sliding scale provided by Table 3 for overflow parking?
+- 1. Does the Commission agree with and wish to move forward with a Code amendment reflecting the required multi-family parking schedule presented in Table 3? - 2.
+Does the Commission wish to consider recommending a different lodging parking requirement?

 BUDGET IMPACT: TBD